Izembek National Wildlife Refuge

-The heart of this refuge is Izembek Lagoon, which draws in 140 species of migratory birds from all over the world
+The heart of this refuge is Izembek Lagoon, which draws 140 species of migratory birds from all over the world.

-At 417,533 acres Izembek National Wildlife Refuge at the southern tip of the Alaska Peninsula is the smallest Alaskan refuge in Alaska.
+At 310,000 acres, Izembek National Wildlife Refuge at the southern tip of the Alaska Peninsula in Southwest Alaska is the smallest wildlife refuge in the state.
 This diverse wilderness protects a wide variety of fish and wildlife species and their habitats.

 Almost the entire Pacific black brant population of 135,000 birds arrives to feed on the large eelgrass beds in Izembek Lagoon during the annual 3,000-mile migration to or from wintering grounds in Mexico.
-But the brant is not the only migratory bird--more than 140 species of birds from all over the Arctic funnel through Izembek Refuge each fall on their way to winter destinations throughout the world.
-Dozens of other species remain within the North American Pacific Flyway, including mallards, rock sandpipers and dunlins.
+More than 140 species of birds from all over the Arctic funnel through Izembek Refuge each fall on their way to winter destinations throughout the world.
+Dozens of other species remain within the North American Pacific Flyway, including mallards, rock sandpipers, and dunlins.
 Nesting in wetlands and wintering near hot springs, many tundra swans remain at Izembek throughout the year.
 Steller's eiders and emperor geese also stay throughout the winter.

-The refuge protects not only protects birds, but also a wide variety of other wildlife and fish as well, including all five species of Pacific salmon, wolf, fox, wolverine, caribou, moose, brown bears, shorebirds, seabirds and an incredible array of waterfowl.
+The refuge not only protects birds, but also a wide variety of other wildlife and fish, including all five species of Pacific salmon, wolf, fox, wolverine, caribou, moose, brown bears, shorebirds, seabirds, and an incredible array of waterfowl.

 Brown bears make their summer home along salmon-rich streams throughout the refuge.
 The steep slopes of the Joshua Green River Valley provide world-renowned brown bear habitat.
 When the salmon are running, brown-bear densities in the refuge can be among Alaska's highest: as many as six bears per mile along some streams.
 Caribou migrate to the refuge each fall and early winter from calving grounds to the north.
 Wolves follow the caribou.
-Seals, sea lions and sea otters inhabit nearby coastal waters and lagoons.
-Killer, grey and minke whales can be seen as they migrate along the shoreline.
-Salmon begin arriving in mid-summer.
+Seals, sea lions, and sea otters inhabit nearby coastal waters and lagoons.
+Orcas, grey whales, and minke whales can be seen as they migrate along the shoreline.

-Vehicle access is possible to a small part of the Refuge via a gravel road system that leads to the shoreline of Izembek Lagoon, the shoreline of Cold Bay, Russell Creek, and the lower flanks of 6,600-foot Frosty Peak.
+Vehicle access is possible to a small part of the refuge via a gravel road system from the town of Cold Bay that leads to the shoreline of Izembek Lagoon, the shoreline of Cold Bay, Russell Creek, and the lower flanks of 6,600-foot Frosty Peak.
 Although backpacking and camping are allowed, no campgrounds exist in the refuge.
 There are also no maintained trails, but unimproved footpaths are often used by hunters and wildlife observers.
+A Visitor Center is located in Cold Bay.

-The refuge is accessible via commercial aircraft from Anchorage to Cold Bay and a once-a-month run by the Alaska Marine Highway (www.ferryalaska.com) from May through September.
+Cold Bay is accessible via commercial aircraft from Anchorage and a once-a-month service by the Alaska Marine Highway from May through September.
 The US Fish & Wildlife Service organizes a bus tour to the lagoon whenever the Alaska Marine Highway ferry is in port.
+Several gravel roads lead from Cold Bay into the refuge.